 Purpose

-The two functions of the Refunds and Distribution process are Fund Distribution/Reconciliation and Refunds Determination.
+Refunds and Distribution distributes and reconciles funds and processes refunds or credits of overpayments.
+The two sub-processes are: Fund Distribution/Reconciliation and Refunds Determination.

-The Fund Distribution/Reconciliation process is legally mandated by statute or local ordinance.
-The purpose is to timely disburse revenue to the appropriate recipients to fund governmental operations and programs, and to timely and accurately review depository data to ensure that revenue is posted to the appropriate funds.
+The Fund Distribution/Reconciliation process is mandated by statute or local ordinance to timely disburse revenue to the appropriate recipients, which fund governmental operations and programs, and timely and accurately review depository data to ensure revenue is posted to the appropriate funds.

-The purpose of Refunds Determinations is to timely and accurately credit or refund tax overpayments.
+Refunds Determination timely and accurately credits or refunds tax overpayments.
 This function is mandated by statute and delegated to the Department of Revenue by the State's Chief Financial Officer.

 Goals